Support services for Microsoft Teams Live Events provided by Educational Media Services (EMS), University of Oxford IT Services.

 Important considerations before using Teams Live

-- There is a limit of 4 hours for each meeting – so for instance weekend conferences/workshops will need to be split into sessions and therefore generate multiple event links.
-(NB This has been upgraded to 16 hours until 1st July 2020 as a response to the Covid-19 emergency)
+- There is a limit of 4 hours for each event – so for instance weekend conferences/workshops will need to be split into sessions and therefore generate multiple event links.
+(NB This has been upgraded to 16 hours until 1st October 2020 as a response to the Covid-19 emergency)

 - There can be only 15 Teams Live events that can run concurrently under the University license.
-(NB this has been increased to 50 until 1st July 2020).
-Check with the Nexus365 team in IT Services via firstname.lastname@example.org to ensure your key event will not clash with other events.
+(NB this has been increased to 50 until 1st October 2020).
+We do not anticipate this to be a problem but we advise that all Teams Live events are booked well ahead as the Nexus365 team in IT Services will be monitoring them.

 - Only one presenter's webcam can be viewed by attendees at a time, which isn’t ideal for panel discussions as only one speaker at a time will appear on screen, rather than the multi-person gallery view you have with a standard Teams meeting.
 If you have an event based around a panel discussion you may need to rethink the format of the event or find an alternative solution.